 We believe that our success is dependent upon the adoption of our MST technology through the Distribution stage by at least one IDM, foundry, or fabless semiconductor manufacturer.
-As of the date of this Annual Report, MST was in the integration phase on 15 different engagements.
+As of the date of this Annual Report, MST was in the integration phase (Phase Three as described above) on 16 different engagements.
+Upon delivery of our IP transfer package and issuance of our invoice, our JDA customer will move from phase three into phase four.
 Subject to process and subsequent product qualifications that demonstrate, in commercial scale production, the enhancements we believe our MST technology offers, including increased speed, reliability and energy efficiency, we expect to license our MST technology to one or more of these companies.
-We are also engaged at different stages of customer development with other potential customers.

 We are also working with OEMs on process development and equipment optimization to ensure that MST can be reliably and predictably deposited using their manufacturing tools.
-If their tools can successfully deposit MST, we believe they will promote the incorporation of our MST technology in the OEMs' EPI machines as an option to their standard offering.
+We have successfully deposited MST using tools made by each of the leading epitaxial deposition equipment suppliers and we believe that if we are successful in our commercialization efforts, these tool OEMs will promote the incorporation of our MST technology as an option to their standard offering.
 By doing so, we believe they will simultaneously stimulate additional sales of their capital equipment and encourage more customers to adopt MST.